 1 (14.5-oz.) can low-sodium diced tomatoes

-½ cup all-natural chili sauce OR Tomato Sauce (I prefer chili sauce over tomato)
+½ cup chili sauce (Heinz) OR Tomato Sauce (I prefer chili sauce over tomato)

 1 Tbsp. chopped fresh basil (or 1 tsp. dried basil)

 1 Tbsp. chopped fresh parsley (or 1 tsp. dried parsley)

 1. Cook rice according to box!

 2. While rice is cooking, heat remaining 1 Tbsp. oil in another medium nonstick skillet over medium-high heat.

 3. Add onion, bell pepper, and celery; cook, stirring frequently, for 2 to 3 minutes.